harveyjoyce/harveyjoyce/README.md

-# Harvey Joyce
+# Hi, I'm Harvey 👋
-## Data Analytics Consultant at The Information Lab
-- I've help numerous companies understand and visualise their complex data, I've worked with industries ranging from retail brands, merchant banks, transport providers and sports institutes.
-- I am a certified Tableau Data Analyst and Advanced Alteryx User!
-- On GitHub, I have mainly been practising my SQL skills, creating a variety of portfolios.
+I'm an Economics graduate from Durham University with a First-Class degree.
+My expertise lies in econometric analysis, corporate governance, environmental policy, and international development.
+In my professional journey, I've provided data analysis and business intelligence solutions for diverse clients, including retail brands, merchant banks, transport providers, and sports institutes.
+I specialize in tools such as Tableau, SQL, Alteryx, and Power BI.